 Eventually, as our balls turned blue, the sounds of the second band tuning up on stage caused us to break apart.
 What is it with bands that tune onstage?
 They think it sounds professional but is just pretentious posturing.
 Regardless, we all were ready for a break and ran downstairs and joined the slim crowd in front of the stage.
 I laughed seeing Minehan poised to jump on stage, guitar in hand.
 Jace was lurking next to him with a big grin when he saw me staring at him.
 Ah, to be 15 again.

 Their set was fairly generic.
 Their band name was Water Closet, referring to 19th century bathroom plumbing.
 They must be college boys., or dropouts from the 60’s, considering their age.
 Their songs were long intros, guitar solos and really long drum solos.
-Minehan was being bored, so he plugged in his guitar and started adding leads from behind the stage.
+Minehan was bored, so he plugged in his guitar and started adding leads from behind the stage.

 “I guess I better introduce our guest, David,” the singer announced after the song was done.
 “What band are you from?”